 I feel like the body confidence session, in which we looked at how modern society pictures the perfect body and how social media and magazines affect our views of ourselves and others, was a very important thing to do and should definitely be looked at more often.
 We watched a video on how models are photo shopped to fit the public’s view of perfection even though perfection is unrealistic, and I came back from the session feeling a lot more positive about myself as it taught us that there really is no right or wrong in how people should look as everyone is different.

 Our visits from local companies taught us a lot about the working world and the responsibilities that come with it.
-Over these couple of days where we investigated the world of work, our NCS team leaders taught us how best to get a job, write a CV and impress your interviewer when competing for a job that means something to you.
+Over these couple of days where we investigated the world of work, team leaders taught us how best to get a job, write a CV and impress your interviewer when competing for a job that means something to you.
 During our school years, this was something that we never got taught despite it being a lot more important than Pythagoras Theorem.
-Without NCS we may never have learnt about it, but thankfully we did, and I came back from the session feeling a lot more confident and relaxed about finding a job, something that becomes a huge pressure when you finish school.
+Without this we may never have learnt about it, but thankfully we did, and I came back from the session feeling a lot more confident and relaxed about finding a job, something that becomes a huge pressure when you finish school.

 Debating.
 As someone who has always been uninterested in politics and the laws we have today, it was surprising when we debated about matters such as the voting age, abortion rights, euthanasia and legalizing drugs, and I realised just how passionate I am about these matters.
 This seems like quite a pressuring session, as too often people tend to go with the majority vote.
 But after a lot of encouragement from not only our team leaders, but each other that there was no right or wrong answer, we felt free to express our opinions, explain our points and had a lot of fun doing it.
 Furthermore, we were free not to take part in debates we weren’t comfortable with and everyone listened to and respected each other, meaning there was no negative tension.
 I left this session feeling like a new person after discovering how certain matters mean a lot to me and we all had smiles on our faces.

-We all had a disco to celebrate the end of our residential weeks at NCS where we bossed the Macarena, showed off our terrible dance moves, and simply just had fun and connected again as a group.
+We all had a disco to celebrate the end of our residential weeks where we bossed the Macarena, showed off our terrible dance moves, and simply just had fun and connected again as a group.
 That night was one I won’t forget.

 Weeks 3 and 4 were nothing short of tiring, but in the end, it was all worth it.
 We decided as a whole team to raise money for the RNLI with a Race Night, stalls and one mighty cold sea dip.
 We all worked together during week 3 to plan and prepare for this, assigning different jobs to everyone so that we were all kept busy and hardworking.
-Don’t mistake these couple of weeks for being boring though, because although planning and preparing can get very exhausting, my NCS family and reminders that what we were doing benefits others kept the experience lively and meaningful.
+Don’t mistake these couple of weeks for being boring though, because although planning and preparing can get very exhausting, what we were doing benefits others and kept the experience lively and meaningful.
 I certainly had a lot of fun coming up with horse names with my friends!!!

 We set up Tombola, face painting and name the teddy stalls in both Redcar and Guisborough, as well as walking around with buckets to collect donations from people who, like us, care about the wellbeing and safety of others.
 Money collecting may seem slightly scary or perhaps even boring, but with your friends, anything can be fun.
 My friends and I even made up a little song and dance as we walked down the street!!

 Our race night was one that took me by surprise.
 As a person who often refrains from getting their hopes up, the staggering turn out of people definitely put a smile on my face!
 Naturally, there was a lot of competitiveness in the room from those who had bet on horses and wanted to win one of our fabulous prizes.
 This kept things laughable and interesting, especially as Melissa was shouting louder than anyone else in the room!
-The positive atmosphere made the Race Night one of the best at NCS and although we were hard at work, there was an easy, relaxing vibe about the place.
+The positive atmosphere made the Race Night one of the best and although we were hard at work, there was an easy, relaxing vibe about the place.
 I didn’t want to go home!
 At the end of the night when I finally went to bed, I realised just how tired I was, but you would never have guessed it when caught up in the joy of laughs, smiles and a whole lot of cheering.

 The morning of the sea dip is without a doubt, one to remember!
 I remember spending forever fretting over the possible icy temperature of the water, convinced I would be shivering uncontrollably once I was in it.
 However, as we all stood in line, holding hands and then finally speeding towards the sea, it was a whole lot warmer than I thought.
 Whether that was because we were running, or because I was too caught up in the laughs and squeals coming from everyone including myself remains a question, though if I had to bet on one, it would be the latter.
 We all had such a fun time water fighting, though I’m surprised I didn’t need the RNLI after about 4 people splashed me at once, and I could have stayed in the sea with my friends all day.
 Roll on the boxing day dip!!!

 So, after 4 weeks of what has been the best 4 weeks of my life so far, we raised over £3000 for the RNLI, meaning we reached over our goal.
 I couldn’t be prouder of everyone who took part, including the team leaders who played a huge roll in making this experience the best it could be.
-We’ve faced fears, conquered mountains, braved challenges, and came out of it as an NCS family (alive, thankfully).
+We’ve faced fears, conquered mountains, braved challenges, and came out of it as a family (alive, thankfully).
 If I had to go back and do it again, I wouldn’t just do it once, I’d do it a thousand more times (though maybe not kayaking.
 It’s not a strength of mine if almost falling out of the kayak is anything to go by).
 I’ve made life-long friends, grew more confident with each passing day, and I’ve loved every second of it.